43 Independent Bookstores for Kids to Explore in Metro Detroit

 • Address: 3546 Michigan Ave., Detroit

-This store is very family friendly and offers in-person and virtual events for kids.
+This family-friendly store offers in-person and virtual events for kids.
 Its shelves have a diverse children’s selection and offer Spanish-language adult and children’s books.
-It offers a bilingual (Spanish and English) storytime every Saturday morning.
-Following the reading, there is an interactive activity for children.
+Watch for bilingual (Spanish and English) story times on Saturday mornings.

 Another Look Books